 GOD IS LOVE.

-So again: it’s entirely cyclical.
+Once again: it’s entirely cyclical.
 This kingdom is a place of love that is open to everyone who loves everyone else and also loves the person who invented love and who also IS love who also loves them and also loves everyone else.
 If you love everyone and love the person who IS love you get to be part of the love kingdom.
 It’s pretty basic stuff, really.

 What does THAT mean for when we’re reading verses in the Bible that we believe call us cast people out from roles in the church?